shuhao-dong/ble-scan-advertise/README.md

 # JSON Schema for Wearable Packets
-This schema defines the structure of MQTT messages sent by the BLE scanner: https://github.com/talliskinrade/torus_wearable_packet.git
+This schema defines the structure of MQTT messages sent by the BLE scanner: internship\torus_wearable_packet_JSON